More to Lose Than Their Chains: Class Rule and the Problem of Worker Ambivalence

 But both had gaps.
 Freire's framework identifies the pedagogical form but lacks a class analysis of why banking education is systematically produced — it remains closer to a critique of institutional culture than to an analysis of class reproduction.
 And Highlander, for all its effectiveness, functioned as an educational institution that trained leaders for other movements rather than building organizational power of its own.
 It addressed the political education deficit without solving the organizational one — which is why its graduates' subsequent impact depended entirely on the quality of the organizations they returned to.[58]

 What these cases share with the Spanish ateneos, Red Vienna, the pre-1914 SPD, the Proletkult, and Rojava is a pattern: what succeeded was the degree to which the organization addressed multiple dimensions simultaneously, treating workers as whole people and building forms of social life that could compete with what the right provides through churches, mosques, and nationalist organizations.
-What failed was, in each case, identifiable: professionalization converting play into performance and institutional interests displacing oppositional purpose (the SPD, Red Vienna); metabolization by a nominally sympathetic state (the Proletkult); cadre instrumentalization suppressing the participatory dimensions (Rojava); gender deferred until it was too late (every historical case except Rojava); and reproduction conditions (education pipelines, media, spatial anchoring) that the state destroyed or that the movement never built.
+What failed was, in each case, identifiable: professionalization converting play into performance and institutional interests displacing oppositional purpose (the SPD); top-down provision channeling participation into mobilization rather than self-governance (Red Vienna); metabolization by a nominally sympathetic state (the Proletkult); cadre instrumentalization suppressing the participatory dimensions (Rojava); gender deferred until it was too late (every historical case except Rojava); and reproduction conditions (education pipelines, media, spatial anchoring) that the state destroyed or that the movement never built.

 This does not mean form-switching makes resistance futile.
-Each transition was forced by organized struggle, and each new form operated under changed legitimation constraints that created terrain for future resistance.
-Abolition qualitatively changed the legitimation surface on which subsequent resistance could operate — convict leasing had to route through criminal law rather than property law, which constrained its form and created new vulnerabilities.
-But the pattern does mean that the left's recurring experience of winning battles and losing the war is not a failure of will or strategy alone.
-It is a structural feature of how class rule adapts to challenge, and it will continue until resistance is organized broadly enough to foreclose the redirection.
+Each transition was forced by organized struggle, and each new form operated under changed legitimation constraints that created terrain for future resistance — convict leasing had to route through criminal law rather than property law, which constrained its form and created new vulnerabilities.
+But the pattern does mean that the left's recurring experience of winning battles and losing the war is a structural feature of how class rule adapts to challenge, and it will continue until resistance is organized broadly enough to foreclose the redirection.

 There are likely other traditions — and other theoretical frameworks — that deserve attention here.
-Ambedkar's analysis of caste, for instance, appears to parallel the argument I've been making in striking ways: caste as institutionalized non-reciprocal exploitation maintained through socialization and the circular attribution of subordinate position to the subordinate's own deficiency is meritocratic reasoning applied to a non-capitalist class relation.
-His strategic conclusion — that you cannot fight caste by fighting capitalism alone, because caste operates across domains that a purely economic framework cannot see — would, if this reading holds, constitute independent confirmation from a very different context.[56]
-I flag this provisionally rather than asserting it, because the point deserves more careful study than I can give it here.
+Ambedkar's analysis of caste, for instance, appears to parallel the argument I've been making: caste as institutionalized non-reciprocal exploitation maintained through socialization and the circular attribution of subordinate position to the subordinate's own deficiency is meritocratic reasoning applied to a non-capitalist class relation.
+His strategic conclusion — that you cannot fight caste by fighting capitalism alone, because caste operates across domains that a purely economic framework cannot see — would, if this reading holds, constitute independent confirmation from a very different context.[60]

 In sum